Dr David Leal-Ayala

-Dr David Leal-Ayala is a Principal Policy Consultant at Policy Links, responsible for designing, managing and delivering a variety of industrial innovation policy consulting projects and capacity building programmes for civil servants and policy makers.
+Dr David Leal-Ayala is the Deputy Head of the Policy Links Unit at IfM Engage, responsible for designing, managing and delivering a variety of industrial innovation policy consulting projects and capacity building programmes for civil servants and policy makers.

 A manufacturing engineer by training, David provides policy expertise in industrial technology development and commercialisation, assessment and development of policy recommendations and action plans for strengthening national innovation systems, characterisation of technological, manufacturing and industrial systems, and industrial ecology and sustainability.